Chang-Yu-Chang/emergent-coexistence/README.md

 > folder_data <- "data/"
 ```

+# Image processing

-## Step 0.2 Generating folder structure and mapping files
+### Generating folder structure and mapping files

-Once the directories are specified, navigate to `processing_scripts` and execute the following scripts to set up the subfolders in `folder_pipeline` for image processing pipeline, mapping files, and ID for pairs and cocultures.
+Once the directories are specified, navigate to `image_scripts/` and execute the following scripts to set up the subfolders in `pipeline/` for image processing and mapping files.

 ```
-$ cd processing_scripts
+$ cd image_scripts/
+$ mkdir mapping_files/
 $ Rscript 00a-folder_structure.R
 $ Rscript 00b-generate_mapping_files.R
-$ Rscript 00c-generate_pairs_ID.R
-$ Rscript 00d-assemble_colony_images.R # for making figure S5
 ```

 Two groups of mapping files are generated: